 The suit revealed that four software other than Disney named Upsight, Unity, and Kochava, are violating the law COPPA, by collecting users’ insights including those under the age of 13, just to facilitate their commercial exploitation.

-Disney apps like “Disney Princess Palace Pets” embed trackers within, that exfiltrate the information off from the device upon installation.
-This is not the first time Disney caught in violating COPPA, the affected apps list reached 40+ and it’s still on the rise.
+Disney apps like “Disney Princess Palace Pets” embed trackers within, that exfiltrate the information from the device upon installation.
+This is not the first time Disney caught violating COPPA, the affected apps list reached 40+ and it’s still on the rise.
 Some of the well-known apps are

 ● Where’s My Water?
 (100 to 500 million installs)